Israel Air Force strikes Hezbollah weapons factory in Lebanon - www.lokmattimes.com

 Israel Air Force strikes Hezbollah weapons factory in Lebanon

-Tel Aviv [Israel], January 31 (ANI/TPS): The IDF (Israel Defense Forces) reported that Israel Air Force (IAF) fighter ...
+Jerusalem [Israel], February 1 (ANI/TPS): The IDF (Israel Defense Forces) reported that Israel Air Force (IAF) fighter jets attacked ...

-Tel Aviv [Israel], January 31 (ANI/TPS): The IDF (Israel Defense Forces) reported that Israel Air Force (IAF) fighter jets attacked during the night targets of the Hezbollah terrorist organization in the Bekaa region of Lebanon that the IDF said posed a threat to the Israeli home front and its forces.
+Jerusalem [Israel], February 1 (ANI/TPS): The IDF (Israel Defense Forces) reported that Israel Air Force (IAF) fighter jets attacked during the night targets of the Hezbollah terrorist organization in the Bekaa region of Lebanon that the IDF said posed a threat to the Israeli home front and its forces.

-Also, the IDF said that a Hezbollah drone that made its way to Israel Thursday and was intercepted by the IAF constituted a violation of the understanding between Israel and Lebanon.
+Also, the IDF said that a Hezbollah's drone that made its way to Israel Thursday and was intercepted by the IAF constituted a violation of the understandings between Israel and Lebanon.
 (ANI/TPS)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app